 |

-| 6. |
+6. |

-Why should I consider buying a Long Term Care
+Why should I consider buying a Long Term Care insurance policy? |

-In many cases, health and disability insurance
+In many cases, health and disability insurance will cover only a small portion of

-will cover only a small portion of long term care costs.
-A Long Term Care
+long term care costs.
+A Long Term Care insurance policy protects your assets from

-important if you have a spouse.
-If your savings were spent on one spouse's care
+the cost of care.
+This is especially important if you have a spouse.
+If your savings

-that could leave the healthy spouse without enough money for their future
+were spent on one spouse's care that could leave the healthy spouse without enough

-needs.
-Spending your savings on Long Term Care could diminish or eliminate the
+money for their future needs.
+Spending your savings on Long Term Care could diminish

-and your family find the appropriate care in your area. |
+also help you and your family find the appropriate care in your area. |

 |